gjtorikian/html-pipeline/README.md

 This section is for gem maintainers to cut a new version of the gem.

+* create a new branch named `release-x.y.z` where `x.y.z` follows [semver](http://semver.org)
-* update lib/html/pipeline/version.rb to next version number X.X.X following [semver](http://semver.org).
+* update lib/html/pipeline/version.rb to next version number X.X.X
 * update CHANGELOG.md.
-Get latest changes with `git log --oneline vLAST_RELEASE..HEAD | grep Merge`
+Prepare a draft with `script/changelog`
+* push branch and create a new pull request
+* after tests are green, merge to master
 * on the master branch, run `script/release`